plum-umd/cgc/README.md

-This is the full Agda development which accompanies the paper submission "Mechanically Verified Calculational Abstract Interpretation".
+This is the full Agda development which accompanies "Mechanically Verified Calculational Abstract Interpretation".

 - Prelude.agda, Relations.agda, and Classes.agda set up a basic standard library